Brazil: New Laws Revolutionize Medical Device Clinical Trials in Latin America

 Overview of Brazil's New Clinical Trial Laws

-The updated regulatory structure provides clear guidelines for Medical Device Research with specific requirements for each trial phase.
+The updated regulatory structure provides clear guidelines for medical device research with specific requirements for each trial phase.
 The new submission process requires detailed protocol documentation with risk analysis.
 Sponsors must submit complete investigator qualifications, site feasibility assessments, quality management system documentation, and safety monitoring plans.

 Contract research organizations in Brazil now work more efficiently through a centralized submission system.
 ANVISA and ethics committees can review submissions simultaneously, eliminating the previous sequential approval requirements that delayed trial initiation.